PACZone/wrapto/docs/V1/protocol(standard).md

     PolygonListener --> PactusListener
 ```

-[!NOTE]
+> [!NOTE]
-> This mermaid diagram need improvements.
+> This mermaid diagram needs improvements.

-Based on the chart we saw, a module listens to each transaction with this structure on Pactus network:
+Based on the chart we saw, a module listens to each transaction with this structure on the Pactus network:

 The memo:
 ```